Adapted physical education: Use of technology

 With the ever changing world of technology, there are plenty of new developments in physical education with new and improved technology.
-As an APE teacher it is crucial to stay up to date with the new technology.
+As an APE teacher it is necessary to stay up to date with the new technology.
 It is important to learn and implement the new technology to better help their students succeed in physical education.
 APE teachers first need to learn and understand the new and improved technology and find what way works the best for his or herself and the students to help them succeed in the best way possible.
 APE teachers can create a website for the class to upload anything and everything they will be doing throughout the school year to keep track of their progress and IEP goal attainment.
 The APE teacher can develop a fitness workout plan with videos and step by step instructions that the students can download and follow in the classroom or at home with a family member.
 APE teacher can help the students incorporate fitness apps into their daily life, there are new apps that are being used in physical education which are MyFitnessPal and MapMyFitness that track your exercise, help with your nutrition and calorie intake.
 Students can be taught how to keep track of their physical fitness, nutrition and their goals.
 These apps can also be used as report cards or IEP goal attainment because they have tracked their exercises.
-Teachers can easily create videos of students doing an activity and download them onto an iPod or computer so students have an easily accessible reference to use during transition periods or after they graduate.
+Teachers can create videos of students doing an activity and download them onto an iPod or computer so students have an easily accessible reference to use during transition periods or after they graduate.
 Video games are also starting to become more and more predominant in physical education classes, such games can be used outside of school as well.
 Some games are particularly accessible for individuals with disabilities including Wii and Eye Toy Play.
 There will always be new ways to enhance learning but ultimately it comes down to what gives the most success to the individual and the APE teacher.
-Technology is always changing everyday, APE teachers should stay up to date with the technology and find way to improve and enhance their students physical education and development as a person and athlete.
+Technology is always changing everyday.
+APE teachers should stay up to date with the technology and find way to improve and enhance their students physical education and development as a person and athlete.